Guesthouses in the Mühlviertel in Austria

 A-4324 Rechberg

-With this guide to the inns in the Mühlviertel you are well equipped for a varied holiday for connoisseurs in the Mühlviertler Alm and Freistadt region.
-The innkeepers in the Mühlviertel are full of ideas and thus create a pub culture that has little to do with regulars and roast pork with dumplings.
+With this guide to the inns in the Mühlviertel you are well equipped for an interesting trip to savor in the Mühlviertler Alm and Freistadt region.
+The innkeepers in the Mühlviertel are full of ideas and thus create a tavern culture that has little to do with Stammtisch and roast pork with dumplings.
 In these inns you can experience the products from the region.
 The hosts present them with a kick and full of enthusiasm.
 This is slow food at its best!

-- and our Goose shopping tour through Burgenland
+- our raw materials Goose shopping tour through Burgenland

 - A tip for a trip: the Lipno Lake in Czech Republic